 How to open Gerber files in AutoCAD with free open source tools

-Export the Gerber set to PostScript.
+To export the Gerber set to PostScript, navigate to

 File -> Export -> Postscript…